microsoft/MSLab/Docs/AzureStackHCI/02-AzSHCI-Deployment/02-os-deployment.md

 Since deploying operating system with SCVMM is bit complex task, it's well explained within [WSLab scenario](https://github.com/microsoft/WSLab/tree/master/Scenarios/S2D%20and%20Bare%20Metal%20with%20SCVMM).

+## MDT

+Unlike SCVMM, Microsoft Deployment toolkit is a free tool.
+Together with SQL Express with database of your asset, you can perform Zero Touch Installation.
+See more in [WSLab scenario](https://github.com/microsoft/WSLab/tree/master/Scenarios/AzSHCI%20and%20MDT).

 ## Useful tools in install media

 ### shift+F10